JHKim-snu/PGA/README.md

 Our Personalized Object Grounding Model is based on [OFA](http://arxiv.org/abs/2202.03052), the state-of-the-art vision-and-language foundation model.

-You first need to post-process the training, test data to train the Grounding model.

 ### Process Data

+You first need to post-process the training, test data for the Grounding model.
+By running the following scripts, you can acquire datasets in `.tsv` format.

 ```Shell
 python postprocess_all.py
 python postprocess_size.py
 ```

-With the triplet of image, personal indicator, and object coordinate, you can train the grounding model with the following script:

 ### Training

+With the processed data that comprise of image, personal indicator, and object coordinate, you can train the grounding model with the following script:

 ```shell
 cd run_scripts